Speech Therapy Treatments For Dyslexia In Kids

 A speech therapist can also provide help and expertise in a variety of areas regardless of what kind of support your child needs.

-In her 2018 article, Tiffany P Hogan outlines five ways in particular that speech language pathologists – the technical name for a speech therapist – should behave in relation to treatment for dyslexia.
+In her 2018 article, Tiffany P Hogan outlines five ways that speech therapists should behave in relation to treatment for dyslexia.

 Here at District Speech, we follow these five points as an effective way to help children with dyslexia thrive.